 Software control over the Bose Noise Cancelling Headphones 700 is done through the Bose Music app.
 Inside the app, you get access to firmware updates, equalizer adjustments (new as of 9/17/2020), noise cancellation adjustments (between levels 1 and 11), voice assistant access, and device management options for multipoint connectivity.
 You may also tweak the EQ in the Bose Connect app so long as you’re running 1.4.12 or later.

 Both apps are available on iOS and Android, and afford the same features to each operating system.

 Which headphones have better battery life?

 Here at SoundGuys, all active noise cancelling headphones are subjected to the same testing standards.
 We play music at a constant output of 75dB(SPL), with ANC on the highest setting until battery depletion.

-According to our tests, the Bose Noise Cancelling Headphones 700 lasted longer in our battery tests, lasting roughly 21 hours, 25 minutes.
+According to our tests, the Bose Noise Cancelling Headphones 700 lasted longer during normal use, lasting roughly 21 hours, 25 minutes.
 On the other hand, the Sony WH-1000XM4 lasted 19 hours, 59 minutes—roughly and an hour and a half less than Bose’s flagship.
-You may get more mileage by turning limiting noise cancelling intensity and disabling features like EQ or audio upscaling.
+You may get more mileage by limiting noise cancelling intensity and disabling features like EQ or audio upscaling.